ibm-build-lab/cp4d-install/4.5_swe/README.md

 This automation will be running within a container, for best results, make sure you have a license for Docker Desktop.

-## Create the OpenShift container
+## Create the OpenShift cluster
 NOTE: The scripts at the `automation-ibmcloud-infra-openshift` level will run the `1-quickstart` automation by default.
 Therefore, do not run anything from the `1-quickstart` subdirectory

 ### Setup
 The following steps are customized from the steps [here](https://github.com/IBM/automation-ibmcloud-infra-openshift/blob/main/README.md#setup):

-1. Clone this repository to your local SRE laptop or into a secure terminal.
+1. Clone this repository to your local laptop or into a secure terminal.
 Open a shell into the cloned directory.
     ```shell
     git clone github.com/IBM/automation-ibmcloud-infra-openshift
     cd automation-ibmcloud-infra-openshift